timcombs/http-single-resource/README.md

 ### Testing
   - Set Up
     - As stated above, both test1.json & test2.json must be in /notes folder to run tests
-    - Feel free to delete for normal usage
+    - Feel free to delete tests for normal usage
+    - To recreate the test files:
     - test1.json
       ```
       {